[

 "category": "Privacy",

-"tags": "gdpr dsgvo cookies dark-patterns data-exploitation user-powerlessness essential-cookies-abuse accountability"
+"tags": "gdpr dsgvo cookies dark-patterns data-exploitation user-powerlessness essential-cookies-abuse accountability",

 },